sehajpandal01/AI-Skill-Scope/README.md

 # SkillScope-AI

-**SkillScope-AI** is a local-first modular AI agent capable of understanding voice, image, and PDF input through LangChain, Ollama, Whisper, and FastAPI.
+**SkillScope-AI** is a local-first modular AI agent capable of understanding a multitude of inputs in order to process information.
 This project is designed to showcase clean backend architecture, multi-modal input handling, summarization, and agent memory.

+Current Capabilities: Can understand and respond to voice, PDF, and image inputs using Whisper, PyMuPDF, Tesseract, and GPT-based LLMs.
+It supports intelligent interaction through LangChain and Ollama, with memory retention and a RESTful FastAPI backend.
+It can transcribe audio, summarize PDFs, extract text from images, and answer questions about all of them.

 ## 🚀 Features
 - 🧠 LLM integration (Ollama + LangChain)